 FBHFH Executive Director and Director of Community Engagement receiving a $5000 grant to support youth from Fort Bend Cares Executive Director and Board Members.
 Thank you to Fort Bend Cares for supporting the mission and vision of FBHFH and allowing us to strengthen families through the building of homes, hope, and opportunities for families to help themselves.
 Photo by Favre/Furman.

 The Construction Committee has long been the cornerstone of FBHFH.
 Its volunteer members take pride in the work of building decent, affordable homes in order to strengthen communities and improve lives.
-This year, the construction committee will supervise all new home construction, as well as Critical Home Repair Projects.
-To date, the committee has overseen the construction of 83 new homes, primarily in Richmond and
+This year, along with current Fort Bend Habitat for Humanity Construction Managers, the Construction Committee and House Leads will supervise all new home construction, as well as Critical and Disaster Home Repair Projects.

 This May, Keller-Williams chose Fort Bend Habitat for Humanity as their “Red Day” charity of choice.
 Thank you to all the volunteers from Keller-Williams that came out May 8th to help us build two homes for two Fort Bend families.
 We appreciate your dedication to Fort Bend Habitat for Humanity’s mission!